Necroskillz/necroskillz.github.io/_posts/2010/2010-07-05-necronetoolkit-mail-api.aspx.md

 Some restrictions apply for this obviously, for example there is no HttpContext, so you have to do all that stuff (like generating urls) in your controller, and pass it into the view in model.
-But for emails it’s not that big of a deal.\
+But for emails it’s not that big of a deal.

-For asynchronous sending, I’m using TPL (Task Parallel Library), because I can manage it easier, and I also found that SmtpClient’s SendAsync methods are weird (read: I tried them and the email didn’t get sent at all).
+For asynchronous sending, I’m using TPL (Task Parallel Library), because I can manage it easier, and I also found that `SmtpClient`’s `SendAsync` methods are weird (read: I tried them and the email didn’t get sent at all).
 So with TPL I have more control over it.
-You may have noticed that IMailBot is also IDisposable, because I want to dispose SmtpClient when I’m done with it (that sends QUIT message to SMTP server).
+You may have noticed that `IMailBot` is also `IDisposable`, because I want to dispose `SmtpClient` when I’m done with it (that sends QUIT message to SMTP server).
 Here is how I implemented this: